makersacademy/airport_challenge/README.md

 ```

-This software controls the flow of planes at an airport.
+This software simulates the flow of planes at an airport.

 The planes can land and take off if the weather is sunny.

 Planes can't land or take off if the weather is stormy.

 Planes can't land if the runway is full.

+Planes must be on a runway before they can take off.

 ```
 --- GETTING STARTED ----